Repertoi-e/light-std/README.md

 >             result_drive = p_drive;
 >         }
 >
->         // Second path is relative to the first
+>         // Second path is relative to the first, append them
 >         if (result && !path_is_sep(result[-1])) {
 >             string_append(&result, '\\');
 >         }